 Maryland offers the following credits for those that qualify:

-State Earned Income Credit
+Maryland Earned Income Credit

 If you claimed the earned income credit on your federal return or would otherwise be eligible to claim an earned income credit on your federal return but you or your spouse filing with an ITIN were not, you may claim the Maryland earned income credit.

 If you are married filing jointly or separately with at least one qualifying child, then you may claim 50% of the federal credit on your MD return.